W3Max/frost-phoenix-forked-nixos-config/README.md

 ### 🔐 **Enterprise-Grade Security**

-- **Age-encrypted secrets**: Modern cryptography with per-machine access control
+- **SOPS + Age encryption**: Modern cryptography with per-machine access control
-- **Clan secret management**: Native integration with infrastructure management
+- **Secure key management**: Private keys stored outside repository
-- **Secure deployment**: Secrets deployed via Nix store with proper permissions
+- **Per-machine secrets**: Each machine can only decrypt its authorized secrets
 - **Access control**: User and machine-level permissions for all secrets
-- **Key rotation**: Easy secret updates and key management
+- **Safe to commit**: All secrets encrypted, repository is public-safe

 ### 🛠️ **Development Excellence**